Protectorate Character Solo

 - Unarmed - This model has no weapons.

-- Ancient Shroud - When a damage roll vs the Covenant exceeds its ARM, it only suffers 1 damage regardless of the total rolled.
+- Ancient Shroud - When a damage roll against this model exceeds its ARM, it suffers 1 damage regardless of the total rolled.

-- Magic Ability [ - ] - This model can use its Combat Action to cast spells.
-Offensive spells are a (★ Attack) and friendly spells are a (★ Action).
+- Magic Ability [ - ] - This model can use its Combat Action to cast a single spell.

 - Man-Sized - This model is on a large base, but is treated as being on a small one.